Chaudhry Amir Hussain

-Chaudhry Amir Hussain (born 22 June 1942) is a Pakistani politician.
-He was the 17th Speaker of National Assembly of Pakistan, serving from 2002 to 2008.
+Chaudhry Amir Hussain (born 22 June 1942; Jammu and Kashmir) is a Pakistani politician.
+He was the 17th Speaker of the National Assembly of Pakistan, serving from 2002 to 2008.

 Chaudhry Amir Hussain was born in Jammu.
 His family migrated to Sialkot in 1947.
-He did M.A., LLB from the University of the Punjab and enrolled as an advocate.
-He is now an advocate of Supreme Court of Pakistan.
-He started his parliamentary politics in 1985 when he was elected Member National Assembly of Pakistan.
-He represented his constituency five terms.
+He got his M.A 'LLB from the University of the Punjab & enrolled as an advocate.
+He is now an advocate of the Supreme Court of Pakistan.
+He started his parliamentary politics in 1985 when he was elected as a Member of the National Assembly of Pakistan.
+He represented his constituency for five terms.
 He remained Federal Minister for Law, Justice and Parliamentary affairs.
-He also served as a Speaker National Assembly of Pakistan from 2002 to 2008.
+He also served as a Speaker of the National Assembly of Pakistan from 2002 to 2008.

 On October 2, 2007, 85 Pakistani opposition lawmakers resigned from the country's parliament to derail President Pervez Musharraf's re-election bid.
-The parliament was to elect the new president before October 15.
+The Parliament was to elect the new president before October 15.
 National Assembly Speaker Chaudhry Amir Hussain stated that the resignations would not affect the presidential election.

-Hussain was defeated in his constituency in Sialkot in the February 2008 parliamentary election.
+Hussain was defeated in the February 2008 parliamentary election.

+Acting President of Pakistan

+Chaudhry Amir Hussain was the acting President of Pakistan from 2007–2007, when President Pervez Musharraf went abroad for medical treatment.